- Hits: 25648 25648

 The Diaphragmatic Release helps "untwist" and "untighten" possible snags in the abdominal fascia or the muscle fibers of the broad ligament.
 The release is a subtle physical technique using the lightest pressure possible.
+Repeat!
+Lightest touch possible!
 The upper hand does not rest on the abdomen, that would be too much pressure for the fascial response we want.
 Actually, an electrical circuit forms from the contact of the helpers two hands.

-Some people say it is "energy" work, and though all matter is energy, I disagree with labeling this technique as an energy technique simply because the pressure is light.
+Some people say it is "energy" work, and though all matter is energy, I disagree with calling this technique an energy technique because the pressure is light.
 We need the light touch for the fascia to respond.
 If we press, we'll be going to the level of the muscles and the fascia will be "pinned" down by the force of even moderate pressure, the pressure of a hug, for instance.

 Practice holding a balloon between your palms so lightly that if you held it with any less pressure and it would fall towards the floor.
 That's the lightness of being I'm talking about using in this technique.
 Now set the balloon down and hold your hands near it, focusing energy at the balloon to move the balloon.
 See what I mean, light touch is still touch!

 This is how I interpret the technique.
 Professionals in the area of myofascial work will be more articulate.